dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 $publicFunctions = (Get-ChildItem -Path "$PSScriptRoot\Public" -Filter '*.ps1').BaseName
 Export-ModuleMember -Function $publicFunctions
 ```
 Next we need to create the folders the user selected.
-I first start by displaying a message to the user telling them what step were on.
-Next we create the requested folders if the condition script block evaluates to ```true```.
-What's really cool is Plaster will auto create those variables for you.
+I first start by displaying a message to the user telling them what step we are on.
+Plaster has an optional property called condition.
+Condition is just a scriptblock.
+If the scriptblock evaluates to ```$true```, the action will be taken.
+What's really cool is Plaster will auto create the variables for you.
 Any variable from a parameter can be referenced via ```$PLASTER_PARAM_YourVariableNameHere```.
+In the below example, I check if the ```$PLASTER_PARAM_FunctionFolders``` variable has an entry for the folder.
+If it does, it gets created.
 ```xml
 <message> Creating you folders for module: $PLASTER_PARAM_ModuleName </message>
 <file condition='$PLASTER_PARAM_FunctionFolders -contains "Public"' destination='Public\' source='' />